-The planning for Fall of 2013 is underway.
-You should be prepared to hear from a coach after August 19th.
-Practice will begin on August 26th, and our 10 week season will begin on September 7th.
+The planning for Spring of 2014 is underway.
+You should be prepared to hear from a coach after February 24th.
+Practices will begin as early as February 24th, and our 10 week season will begin on March 1st.

 Required Registration Process